vcflib/bio-vcf/README.md

 of fields.
 Further (lazy) parsing is handled through VcfRecord.

 Health warning: Early days, your mileage may vary because I add features as I go along!
-If something is not working, check out the code.
-It is easy to add features.
+At this point the filter is geared towards the somatic sniper.
+If something is not working, check out the source code.
+It is not hard to add features.

 ## Installation